jupyterhub/jupyterhub/docs/source/reference/server-api.md

 url
 : only present if `ready` is true; will be the server's URL

 The progress API can be used even with fully ready servers.
-In such a situation, there will only be one event response of the form:
+If the server is ready, there will only be one event, which will look like:

 ```json
 {